kylestetz/CLNDR/README.md

 Changelog
 =========

+`v1.2.11 ~ 2015-06-26`: Added in support for day/month intervals instead of only one month.
+Added in support for tracking the selected day, optionally using touch events, added a namcespace to click/touch events, and added a properties array to each day object for accessing common attributes about the day.

 `v1.2.10 ~ 2015-03-11`: Added a performance optimization that should make rendering multiday events slightly faster in the case that some are <= one day long.
 This update is backwards-compatible.